gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 * One of the collest  data collection is based on a newsletter by Jeremy Singer-Vine [Data is plural](https://www.data-is-plural.com/), also as a [spreadsheet](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0)
 * Fivethirtyeight.com is politics, sports and entertainment website focusing on data driven, analysis.
 [Some datasets shared](https://data.fivethirtyeight.com/)
 * If interested in more sports data, check out the collection by [Tableau](https://public.tableau.com/s/blog/2014/03/where-find-sports-data)
+* For machine learning projects,a gateway to wealthy resources is University of California in Irvine's  [Machine Learning Repository ](https://archive.ics.uci.edu/ml/index.php)